Orange-OpenSource/metamorphosed/README.md

 # AMR file comparison

-If you specify a second AMR file using the option `--compare <amr file>`, _metAMoRphosED_ will show the corresponding graphs of both files side-by-side, highlighting differences (in green) and displaying the [Smatch](https://github.com/snowblink14/smatch) score:
+If you specify a second AMR file using the option `--compare <amr file>`, _metAMoRphosED_ will show the corresponding graphs of both files side-by-side, highlighting differences (in green) and displaying the [Smatch](https://github.com/snowblink14/smatch) score (with the option `--smatchpp` the [SmatchPP](https://github.com/flipz357/smatchpp/) package is used instead of Smatch):

 ![AMR file comparison ](doc/comparison.png)